edsonayllon/definitions-collection/README.md

 interoperability | Exchanging of/making use of information, namely within software. anthology | A collection of writings by different authors manifold | Many or various.
 In mathematics, a  "topological space that locally resembles Euclidean space near each point."
+Brownian motion | A particle moving randomly, not remembering its history.
+A random walk.